Blockchain VC @ Sustany Capital

 Search engines – and here specifically Google – are largely responsible for the majority of ad-copy disguised as information flooding the World Wide Web today.
 The advertising company’s pay-per-click incentive model has inadvertently created an entirely new industry that produces nothing of value: search engine optimization.
 Millions of people – often in low wage countries – spend their days creating low quality content, hyperlinks to landing pages and comment spam in otherwise useful online magazines and forums.

+Google does in fact not index the internet but mostly organizes content which was specifically written for the 'search engines' most current algorithm.
+By some accounts the company indexes a mere four percent of published content.
 The fact that the most visible part of the Internet is influenced in this way by a for-profit entity should worry every thinking person, and has certainly attracted the attention of European watch-dogs more than once.

 The internet and World Wide Web are an intellectual commons - a shared resource in which all stakeholder have an equal interest and should receive community control.
-It is exactly at this cutting edge of technological progress and wealth creation that people have started to constitute intellectual commons free for access to all, by devising collaborative peer-to-peer modes of production and management of intellectual resources (see The Ontology of the Intellectual Commons
+It is exactly at this cutting edge of technological progress and wealth creation that people have started to constitute intellectual commons free for access to all, by devising collaborative peer-to-peer modes of production and management of intellectual resources (see The Ontology of the Intellectual Commons).

 No single person, entity, group or culture can claim exclusive rights to information.
 Just as physical access to water needs to be available to any human being the information on how to get to this resource is inseparably attached to it.
-The opposite of collective rights is not private rights purchased from the collective, but common rights that precede the collective
+The opposite of collective rights is not private rights purchased from the collective, but common rights that precede the collective.